Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - [ ] Interfaces can contain code or data.
 Abstract classes do not contain code or data.
 A class can inherit from only one abstract class but can implement an unlimited number of interface
 - [x] Abstract classes can contain code or data.
 Interface do not contain code or data.
 A class can inherit from only one abstract class but can implement an unlimited number of interfaces
 - [ ] Abstract classes can contain code or data.
 Interface do not contain code or data.
 A class can inherit from more than one abstract class but can only implement one interface

+#### Q82.
+What parameters are required to be passed to a class constructor?

+// Here they haven't mentioned any specific language so let's consider all languages.
+- [ ] reference to subclass // References to subclass are never required as you can simply Initialize subclass & use their object.
+- [ ] reference to base class // References to the base class are not required in Java, Javascript & Python
+- [ ] reference to this pointer // While Python & Javascript may require passing this or self in the constructor, It is not passed in Java constructor.
+- [x] none // Above 3 are incorrect so "none" is the answer